-3.2 All Children & YP included events - leading on Parklife and pop ups and to include: Claire Webster Saaramets (Skimstone Arts).
-NCC (Alison Flanagan- April 2019.
-July 2019 at key Audience engagement and development plan has shown a diversity of children and young To have held key events in April and July and over the summer To have plans for new events and a second Reaching Out Festival Reaching Out Festival for young people who do not usually engage.
-Wood). cultural venue.
-Summer 2019. people attending. that have included children and young people showcasing their own work and will be in place and include the engagement of further communities not Young people leading workshops and creative sessions for children, playing gigs and busking in Summer 2019. inviting families and communities to the events. represented in Year 1. paying gigs and busking in parks, to engage children in running their own cultural events in their own communities.
-That a diverse group of 100+ children and young people from across the city have Communities. taken part in the events.
+3.2 All Children & YP included events - leading on Parklife and pop ups and to include: Reaching Out Festival for young people who do not usually engage (Skimstone Arts - jointly organized by young people).
+Young people leading workshops and creative sessions for children, playing gigs and busking in parks, to engage children in running their own cultural events in their own communities.
+Claire Webster Saaramets NCC (Alison Flanagan- Wood) April 2019.
+July 2019 at key cultural venue Summer 2019 Audience engagement and development plan has shown a diversity of children and young people attending.
+To have hle key events in April and July and over the summer that have included children and young people showcasing their own work and inviting families and communities to the events.
+That a diverse group of 100+ children and young people from across the city have taken part in the events.
+To have plans for new events and a second Reaching Out Festival will be in place and include the engagement of further communities not represented in Year 1. -- --- -- --- -- -- --